What’s your penis trying to tell you? You can learn a lot about your mind and body from your pecker’s performance and appearance.

 2. You Can’t Get it Up

 Occasional erectile dysfunction, or the inability to achieve or maintain an erection, is nothing to write home about.
-(Brewer’s droop, anyone?)
+(Whiskey Dick, anyone?)

 However, if floppy jalopies are a regular occurrence for you, it’s time to get your heart health checked.
 Erectile dysfunction, especially in younger men, should be regarded as an early warning sign of coronary artery disease.
 Men with ED are at serious risk of experiencing a heart attack or stroke within three to five years.